 Peter turned to ask for a fuller explanation of the statement which Jesus had made.
 The Master at first rebuked him for his lack of spiritual perception but proceeds to further explain most clearly that real uncleanness is not a matter of the body, but of the spirit of a person’s heart.
 The only actual defilement is that of the soul.
 A man, woman, or young person is not made unclean by what enters into his or her mouth but by that which proceeds from their heart!

-With that said, how much have things changed in two thousand years?
+With that said, how little have things changed in two thousand years?
 Can it be said that present day so-called religious ruling leaders honor God with their lips, but their hearts are far from Him?
-Can it rightly be declared that many worship God in vain because they foolishly teach as doctrines the precepts and or traditions of men?
+Can it rightly be declared that many worship God in vain because they foolishly teach as doctrines the precepts and or traditions of men, or worse the evil doctrines of demons?
 According to Jesus, “It is not what goes into the mouth that defiles a man; but what comes out of the mouth, this defiles a man.”